ghl3/Jest/doc/intro.md

 Variable declaration statements must terminate with a semi-colon.
 Variable names may not be re-used (currently the language implementation allows this, but future iterations will remove this, so programs should not depend on it as a property).

+## Strings

+String literals are declared using double quotes:

+    val str = "My String";

+Jest strings are _Clojure_ Strings, which are _java.util.String_ Strings.
+Among other things, this means that Jest strings are immutable.

+## Symbols

+Jest supports symbols (or "keywords" in _Clojure_ notation).
+Symbols are values that evaluate to themselves and have no meaning outside of their own identity (in other words, they store no data other than their own id).
+The main use case of a Symbol is a quick comparison, which makes them useful as keys to maps (see later);

+    val symb = :mySymbol;

 ## Vectors

 Jest has vector literals that can be created using bracket notation: